 - Deducting Auto Expenses & Luxury Auto Limits

-- When you use a vehicle for business purposes, you can deduct the business portion of the operating expenses on your business.
+- When you use a vehicle for business purposes, you can deduct the business portion of the operating expenses as a business expense.
 If you use the car for both business and personal purposes, you may deduct only the cost of its business use.
 You can generally determine the expense for the business use of your car in one of two ways, the standard mileage rate method or the actual expense method.

 - Will the Interest on Your Vehicle Loan be Deductible?